 When I arrived, I was stunned to find nothing less than a war zone.
-Both sides of every street were piled with mountains of trash, the unwanted flotsam and jetsam of university life cast aside by departing students.
+Both sides of every street were lined with mountains of trash, the unwanted flotsam and jetsam cast aside by departing students.

 Diminutive Chinese teenagers were seen pushing massive suitcases on wheels down the sidewalk on their way back to Shanghai, Beijing, and Hong Kong.
 The university attempted to bring order to the chaos by strategically placing dumpsters on every block, but they were rapidly filled to overflowing.

-It was all worth it in the end because of the insight it gave me into one of my favorite, least known leading economic indicators.
+It was all worth it because of the insight it gave me into one of my favorite, least known leading economic indicators.
 When I picked up the truck at U-HAUL, the lot was absolutely packed with returned vehicles, and there were more parked on both sides of the streets.

-I love this company, because in addition to providing a great service, they get the first indication of any changes to the migratory habits of Americans.
-The last time I saw this happen was after the dotcom bust, when thousands of technology savvy, newly unemployed pulled up stakes in the foggy city and moved to Lake Tahoe to work in “the cloud.”
+I love this company because in addition to providing a great service, they get the first indication of any changes to the migratory habits of Americans.
+The last time I saw this happen was after the dotcom bust, when thousands of tech savvy newly unemployed pulled up stakes in the foggy city and moved to Lake Tahoe to work in “the cloud.”